UofABioinformaticsHub/shinyNgsreports/README.md

 # shinyNgsreports

-Graphical User Interface for inspecting FastQC reports using the [ngsReports](https://github.com/UofABioinformaticsHub/ngsReports) R package.
+Graphical User Interface for inspecting ngs log files using the [ngsReports](https://github.com/UofABioinformaticsHub/ngsReports) R package.
+Currently only supports Fastqc reports

 ## Installation
 To install required packages and the ngsReports base package follow the instructions below.